craftingcity/The-Known-World/Prenotes Dec 03 24.md

 See [[Prenotes Aug 13 24#What does the World Know?]].

-The Troopers really don't want to chase down the party without backup, even though they probably could win the fight.
+The Troopers really don't want to chase down the party without backup, even though they probably could win the fight, so they're gonna let them run off easy; "back where they came from".

+The more genuine threats will come from disturbing the interior of the bore-pit, where a pseudo-brain rests and grows.
+The Barracks is occupied by too many dwarves, all bloodied and static.
+Their perception is disabled to preserve power for the growth of the pseudo-brain, excepting one, Ayoyt Gruikaine, a transport merc working with [[Web Spun Solutions]], delivering Metallics to the Plots of the Mining Colonies, who came to this plot after the destruction of their caravan in Plot 7 by another of the mercs.

 ### What happened?